foss-for-synopsys-dwc-arc-processors/embarc_applications/ibaby_smarthome_multinode/doc/How to contribute to embARC Application.md

 + Access to the examples: [source code of embARC examples][45]
 + Access to the applications: [source code of embARC applications][38]

-Here we use EMSK 2.2, EM11D for example.
+Here we take bootload example using GNU and EMSK 2.2, EM11D for example.
 Goto the path: `.\embarc_osp\example\baremetal\bootloader`, run the Command Line and type commands for building and running.

 ![cmd_make][8]